Rylee Arnold Wants Mirrorball Champ’s Sibling as Her Next DWTS Partner & Fans Love The Idea

 Robert Irwin Has Talked About Joining DWTS Multiple Times

-Robert Irwin, 20, is a zookeeper, actor and wildlife photographer.
-The Australian television personality has expressed an interest in “Dancing With the Stars.”
+Robert Irwin, 20, is a zookeeper and wildlife photographer.
+The Australian television personality has talked about his interest in “Dancing With the Stars” several times in the past.
 In 2022, he told ET it was his turn to compete in the ballroom after his older sister’s winning stint in 2015.

 “We’ve gotta do that, don’t we?” he said, “Yeah, I reckon it’s about time, eh?”